by Eric Johnson, 1963 CJ-3B, Battle Ground, Washington

 Then, two years ago, a Jeep appeared on eBay, located in the dry desert climate zone of central Oregon.
 It turned out to be perfect, very little rust, frame true and straight.
 The Jeep had never been rolled, hacked on, butchered up, or in any kind of auto accident.

 And it had history, or at least a pedigree.
 The seller of the Jeep knew the original owner.
-He was a smokejumper, stationed at the North Cascades Smokejumper Base in Winthrop, Washington (1965-67) and used it when employed there during the summertime.
+He was a smokejumper, stationed at the North Cascades Smokejumper Base in Winthrop WA, who used it when employed there during the summertime (1965-67).

-The Jeep was used on several occasions to pick up "jumpers" after they made their parachute jumps.
-Most of the time the pickups were made after practice jumps, but once the Jeep was dispatched to pick up jumpers who were working on a fire line nearby.
+The Jeep was used on several occasions to pick up jumpers after they made their parachute jumps.
+Mostly practice jumps, but once the Jeep was dispatched to pick up jumpers who were working on a fire line nearby.
 One of the jumpers had an injury that required medical attention, and the Jeep was dispatched to the fire line for the hospital run.

 The Jeep was a favorite among the jumpers, who liked to drive it into Winthrop for "barley pop" (beer) runs after work.